trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 > Never invest in a tech CEO that wears a suit.

-> There's nothing wrong with a CEO who can sell, but if he actually *looks* like a salesman, he's probably bad at sales and worse at tech.
+> There's nothing wrong with a CEO who can sell, but if he  *looks* like a salesman, he's probably bad at sales and worse at tech.

 ### The Distribution Question